david-domz/mockallan/README.md

 |GET|/request-count|-|-|200 OK|Request count|

-## Contributing
+## Feedback

-Please submit feedback, ideas and bug reports by [creating a new issue](https://github.com/david-domz/mockallan/issues).
+Please submit feedback, ideas and bug reports by [creating an issue](https://github.com/david-domz/mockallan/issues) or [startint a new discussion](https://github.com/david-domz/mockallan/discussions).

+Feel free to give this repository a ⭐ if you find it helpful.

 ## License